prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 **What is Spring MVC**
 - Framework for building web applications in Java
 - Based on Model-View-Controller design pattern
-- Leverages features of the Core Sprring Framework (IoC, DI)
+- Leverages features of the Core Spring Framework (IoC, DI)

 ![MVC](https://github.com/whereismybaymax/AAFCSpringLearning/blob/master/Spring-demo-annotation/Images/2018-09-05%2015_53_37-Spring%20%26%20Hibernate%20for%20Beginners%20_%20Udemy.png)
 - Basically have an incoming request from the browser that will encounter Spring MVC front controller.